latchset/custodia/docs/source/api.rst

 The Simple type is an arbitrary value holder.
 It is recommended, but not required to base64 encode binary values or non-string values.

-The value must be representable as a valid JSON string.
+The value must be presentable as a valid JSON string.
 Keys are validated before being stored.
 Unknown key types or invalid JSON values are refused and an error is returned.